jnozzi/cocoadev.com/SiteContent/General/AddingSpotlightMetadata.markdown

 Hi

-I have been looking for a way to store arbitrary spotlight metadata to a file using Carbon, Cocoa or any other framework in OS X. The only thing I've found is spotlight importers (which is not what I want/need since I'm acting on files already indexed by the default importers) and [[AppleScript]] for setting the comments-field.
+I have been looking for a way to store arbitrary spotlight metadata to a file using Carbon, Cocoa or any other framework in OS X. The only thing I've found is spotlight importers (which is not what I want/need since I'm acting on files already indexed by the default importers) and General/AppleScript for setting the comments-field.

-It is easy to read metadata using [[MDItemCreate]] but is there any way (easy or not) for _writing_ metadata to a file?
+It is easy to read metadata using General/MDItemCreate but is there any way (easy or not) for _writing_ metadata to a file?

 /Gabbe